learn-co-curriculum/java-this-reference/README.md

 ## Conclusion

-Because an instance method is invoked using an object reference, Java provides an implicit parameter named `this`, which can be used to reference the invocation object within the method body.
+An instance method is invoked using an object reference.
+Java provides an implicit parameter named `this`, which can be used to reference the invocation object within the method body.